Hernandez v. New York: Aftermath of the decision

-Five years later, the Supreme Court cited to Hernandez v.
-New York as outlining the Batson steps and what met the "legitimate reason" standard for a prosecutor to strike a juror.
+Five years later, in Purkett v.
+Elem, the Supreme Court cited Hernandez as outlining the Batson steps and what met the "legitimate reason" standard for a prosecutor to strike a juror.
 With the Supreme Court limiting the protections of Batson, states may be able to protect them on a state constitutional basis.
 Today, the case is understood to expand the Equal Protection Clause's protections of an unbiased jury to apply to ethnic origin alongside Batson's protections for race.

-In a habeas corpus case, the United States Court of Appeals for the Third Circuit acknowledged the close connection between language and race noting Kennedy remarked how language can lead to discrimination.
-However, it found language did not meet the same "heightened" or "strict" scrutiny that race and gender under equal protection doctrine.
+In a habeas corpus case, the United States Court of Appeals for the Third Circuit acknowledged the close connection between language and race, noting that Kennedy remarked how language can lead to discrimination.
+However, it found language did not meet the same "heightened" or "strict" scrutiny that race and gender did under the equal protection doctrine.
 The Third Circuit did outline that Latino jurors could not be struck because of the theoretical use of Spanish and placed a greater burden on trial judges to be "sensitive to the potential use of language-based peremptories for discriminatory purposes."